Human Organ Systems Online Test 6th Science Lesson 12 Questions in English

 -

-Question 27 of 7527.
-Question27.
-Which of the following are associated with alimentary canal that secrete enzyme?
-Correct
+27. Which of the following are associated with alimentary canal that secrete enzyme?

 The digestive glands associated with the alimentary canal are salivary glands, liver, and pancreas.
 They secrete enzymes which help in the process of digestion of food in the digestive tract or alimentary canal.